Tobacco use is the leading preventable cause of death and disease in Michigan.

 In Washtenaw County, 15% of adults smoke cigarettes, up from 12% in 2010.
 This is the first time the smoking rate has increased since the Washtenaw County Health Department began collecting data through the Health Improvement Plan survey in 1995.

 Quitting tobacco is a process.
-The first step is the hardest.
-When you are ready to quit, The Michigan Tobacco Quitline can help you with each step in the quitting process.
+Help is available when you are ready to quit.
+Call the Michigan Tobacco Quitline at 800-QUIT-NOW (800-784-8669) or enroll online to get help with each step in the quitting process.

 The Michigan Tobacco Quitline provides free services for:

 - Pregnant women

 - Residents enrolled in Medicaid and Medicare